NHNZ

-NHNZ, formerly Natural History New Zealand, is a New Zealand-based television production house.
+NHNZ Worldwide (formerly Natural History New Zealand and also known as NHNZ) is a New Zealand–based television production house.

 It works and co-produces with multiple major global broadcasters: Discovery Channel, Animal Planet, Discovery Science, A&E Television Networks, National Geographic Channel, Travel Channel, NHK (Japan), France 5 and ZDF (Germany).
 NHNZ's programmes are available in 180 countries.

 History

 The early years

 NHNZ was originally formed as the Natural History Unit of TVNZ.
 The unit was created in 1977, with the aim of telling stories of New Zealand native and endangered species.

-The unit's first documentaries made were a series of six 15-minute programmes called Hidden Places which featured various New Zealand habitats, notably Okarito, White Island, Fiordland, Mackenzie Country and Sinclair Wetlands, near Dunedin.
+The unit's first documentaries made were a series of six 15-minute programmes called Hidden Places which featured various New Zealand habitats, notably Ōkārito, White Island, Fiordland, Mackenzie Country and Sinclair Wetlands, near Dunedin.

 The first programme that captured international attention was the story of Don Merton's rescue of the New Zealand black robin from the brink of extinction.
 Several programmes were made chronicling this success story – Seven Black Robins, The Robins Return and finally Chatham Island a Black Robin Story.

 In 1997 the production house was sold, and became a subsidiary of Fox International Channels.
 In October 2012, former Fox executive David Haslingden acquired 100% of NHNZ.